neuronsimulator/nrn/docs/hoc/simctrl/stdrun.rst

 Pops up a panel for displaying values associated with Sections.

-Almost completely superseded by the more complete :ref:`ShapeName` except that this tool can make a panel of a single mechanism type.
+Almost completely superseded by the more complete :ref:`hoc_ShapeName` except that this tool can make a panel of a single mechanism type.